LCA Terminology Questions

 Q: How does Higg MSI update and improve data?

-A: The Higg MSI is updated twice per year with new and changed processes listed so that users can know what is new and improved.
+A: The Higg MSI uses the best available data and this data is not static; we fully expect the data and results to change over time as better data is acquired and updated.
 There are several ways in which data in the Higg MSI may be updated:

 - The first is when the background database is updated, such as annual GaBi Service Pack updates.
 In this case, the model isn’t changed and just the impacts are updated.